-Well this Krishna needs ‘no introduction’.
+Well, this Krishna needs ‘no introduction’.
 Seated Krishna is one of the rarer forms of Krishna.

 One of the unusual features of this Krishna is his wearing a lower garment, that too full length.
-As a child he is normally shown naked.
-Clothing him may be an influence of Victorian sensitivities.
+As a child, he is normally shown naked.
+Clothing him maybe an influence of Victorian sensitivities.
 A useful indicator for dating this Vigraha.

 The earliest form of seated Krishna can be traced to a Krishna stone sculpture, now in Chennai Museum (Photo below).
-The following paragraph about the Chennai Museum seated Krishna is based on article by Chitra Madhavan.
-For full article refer to Madras musings.
+The following paragraph about the Chennai Museum seated Krishna is based on an article by Chitra Madhavan.
+For the full article refer to Madras musings.

 “Krishnadeva Raya, Vijayanagar empire, acquired this Krishna from Udayagiri in 1513 as a war trophy.
 He built a temple in Hampi to enshrine this Krishna.
-Following the fall of Vijayanagar empire in 1565, Hampi was ransacked.
-One of temples destroyed is the Krishna Temple.
+Following the fall of the Vijayanagar empire in 1565, Hampi was ransacked.
+One of the temples destroyed is the Krishna Temple.

 British Archeologists while exploring Hampi ruins found this damaged Krishna sculpture and relocated it to the Government Museum, Egmore, Chennai. ”